-VicForests’ Foresters will first conduct a computer-based analysis on an area that may be able to be harvested.
-This assessment checks for values that have previously been identified and mapped in a particular area.
+VicForests’ foresters will first conduct a computer-based analysis on an area.
+This assessment checks for values that have previously been identified and mapped.

-A field visit the proposed harvest area, which is called a ‘coupe’.
-In Forestry a 'coupe' is the proposed area that is planned for operations.
+The field assessment involves a visit to the proposed harvest area, which is called a ‘coupe’.

 Tree habitat assessments are also conducted using new technology to capture habitat tree information and location.
 This information is stored in our GIS systems and used to complement any decisions that are made on coupe.

-To ensure that we identify species that may require protection in an area that is available for harvesting, the Tactical Planning team and Conservation Biologist take a range of steps to minimise any potential disturbances to threatened wildlife that may occur during a timber harvesting operation.
+To ensure that we identify species that may require protection in an area available for harvesting, our foresters and conservation biologists take a range of steps to minimise any potential disturbances to threatened wildlife that may occur during a timber harvesting operation.

-A public consultation period is provided to give stakeholders the opportunity to submit comments regarding the Proposed Timber Release Plan.
-However, VicForests welcomes relevant queries at any time during our planning process.
+Once a proposed TRP has been prepared, a public consultation period takes place to give stakeholders the opportunity to submit comments.
+VicForests also welcomes relevant queries at any time during our planning process.

-Once approved, planning for operations on specific coupes can begin.
-It is in the Operations stage that the values are identified and physically marked out and protected.
+Once the TRP is in effect, planning for operations on specific coupes begins.
+It is in the operations phase that the values continue to be identified and physically marked out and protected.